thanghn90/qpaeq_fix_enhanced/README.md

 <code>linear_coefficient = 10^(dbGain/20)</code>

 (mathematically, it should be /40, but my test shows that /20 makes it much closer to the result of pulseeffects and Peace audio equalizer in Windows.
 Beside, pulseaudio-equalizer is a fft-based filter, so the equation should be different from biquad filters)

+The default slider increment of 1 over range [-1000,2000] is absurd, so I changed the slider range to [-30dB,30dB] with 0.5dB step.

 In case you want to modify the code by yourself (maybe because no versions of qpaeq in this repository work with your Linux distro), simply search for the lines of codes containing the word <code>Thang</code> in any of the qpaeq versions in this repository and then start modify your qpaeq accordingly.